m-skolnick/cli_readme_builder/README.md

 ### How it Works

-This package generates a single file which contains --help output from every command in a Dart console application.
+This package generates a single file which contains --help output from every command in the application.

 This builder works as follows:
 1. Find the binary executable file in your package